back22back/ThePerfectSet/README.md

 After you fork, set this repo as an upstream with `git remote add upstream https://github.com/TeamJeeJava/ThePerfectSet.git`

 ## Pull From Upstream Master Daily
-Before you begin coding for the day, pull from the upstream main branch with `git pull upstream main`.
+Before you begin coding for the day, pull from the upstream main branch with `git pull upstream master`.

 ## How to Run
 Navigate to the root directory of ThePerfectSet, then install the required packages by running `npm install` in your terminal.
 To begin, first compile the client-side files by running `npm run react-dev`, then start the server by running `npm run server-dev`.
 Lastly, navigate to `http://localhost:4545` in your browser.